 Requirements for Practicum Eligibility

-- Earn grade of B- in all courses, including Liberal Arts courses
+- Earn grade of B- in all program specific courses and grade of C in Liberal Arts courses

 - Criminal Background check